Heading out for a long trip?

 “There are so many things to remember in terms of keys, parking spots, mail delivery, and remotes,” said Lisa Ng, a travel blogger at This Beautiful Day Blog who often has friends housesit for her when she is away.
 “I try to create one big word document with a bunch of FAQs.”

 If you have pets, write down information about feeding times and emergency contact numbers.
 Leave simple directions for alarm systems, a complicated TV setup or coffee maker as well.
 Point out any plants that might need watering, or any packages you’re expecting to arrive while you’re away.
+Don’t forget to hide a spare key in an inconspicuous location, and avoid obvious hiding places like under your doormat.

 A few extra touches can go a long way.